 - maximum temperature of 400°C or higher

-Adjustable temperature control allows you to better handle works of different nature.
-Larger wires and soldering pads require more heat, while finer soldering requires lower temperature to avoid overheat.
+Adjustable temperature allows you to better handle works of different nature.
+Larger wires and soldering pads require more heat, while finer soldering requires lower temperature to avoid damage from overheat.

-The wattage (power) of a soldering iron is an indication of how much heat it’s capable of putting out.
-Higher wattage irons are usually better at “heavy duty” soldering, as it can heat up metal faster without too much temperature drop.
+The wattage (power) of a soldering iron is an indication of how much heat it’s capable of producing.
+A higher wattage iron is usually better at “heavy duty” soldering, as it heats up faster with less temperature drop.

 Soldering Iron Tips

-Soldering iron can be fitted with tips of different shape and size.
+A good soldering iron can be fitted with tips of different shape and size.
 Pointy tips generally are better for precise soldering.
-Larger and wider tips are better at dealing with bigger joints as heat can be transferred to the joint more efficiently.
+Larger and wider tips are effective for bigger jobs.

-I personally only use two tips for building and repairing mini quad stuff, a cone tip and a bevel tip.
+I personally only use two tips for building and repairing mini quad, a cone tip and a bevel tip.

-If you need to do any extremely fine soldering, like replacing micro surface mount components, the cone tip is great for that.
+If you need to do any extremely fine soldering, like replacing micro surface mount components, or soldering tiny wires to a processor on a flight controller, the cone tip is great for that.

 If you can’t get your hands on 63/37, 60/40 (60% tin and 40% lead) is also very good.